christianpflugradt/Passbird/README.md

 ### General Usage

-Passbird updates the physical database file immediately after every action.
-As of now there is no backup function and each action is irrevocable, so think carefully before you delete or overwrite a stored Password.
-You might want to back up the Password database file and keystore file from time to time.
+Passbird updates the physical Password Tree (file) immediately after every action.

 Some example inputs and what they do: